How Segmentation-as-a-Service will underpin the patient-specific treatment revolution

 To do that, medtech companies need a way of rapidly and cost-effectively segmenting 2D DICOM data sets to create 3D electronic printable files.
 The solution is automated segmentation.

-Axial 3D is the first company in the world to create a service that enables hospitals or medtech companies to upload 2D scans to an application that, using proprietary anatomical algorithms, instantly segments images and creates 3D printable files.
-These can be produced and delivered within a few hours, meaning the service can be used for even the most time-critical emergency cases.
-Axial 3D can process thousands of datasets simultaneously, which means that we can confidently meet the anticipated surge in demand from medtech companies over the next few years.
+Axial3D is the first company in the world to create a service that enables hospitals or medtech companies to upload 2D scans to an application that, using proprietary anatomical algorithms, instantly segments images and creates 3D printable files.
+These can be produced and delivered within a few hours*, meaning the service can be used for even the most time-critical emergency cases.
+Axial3D can process thousands of datasets simultaneously, so we can confidently meet the anticipated surge in demand from medtech companies.

-Axial 3D has the largest labelled MRI and CT scan database for 3D printing in the world, curated with proprietary machine learning.
+Axial3D has one of the largest labeled MRI and CT scan database for 3D printing in the world, curated with proprietary machine learning.
 Our 3D print files are more accurate than manually created ones and are quality assured by our expert Medical Visualization Engineers.

 The Axial3D patented platform is hosted in the cloud by Amazon Web Services.
 It is highly secure and fully supports applications that store, process and transmit sensitive health data in compliance with regulations such as HIPAA and FedRAMP and international standards.

 Axial3D’s cloud-based segmentation-as-a-service requires no additional software or hardware; an internet-enabled phone, tablet or laptop is all that is required to upload the 2D files received from the hospital to the Axial3D platform.
 It’s cost-effective as there are no fixed annual or deployment costs; price is per use.